 Savvy gardeners know that monkey grass is a versatile plant that can serve many purposes.
-From ground cover, to accenting a border, monkey grass is hardy and can withstand harsh conditions such as drought, standing water and heavy foot traffic.
+From groundcover to accenting a border, monkey grass is hardy and can withstand harsh conditions such as drought, standing water and heavy foot traffic.

 Beware though, while monkey grass can be a benefit to your garden, it can be difficult to get rid of, so plant it in specific locations with care.

 Mondo grass, commonly known as monkey grass, is best grown in USDA hardiness zones 7 through 11.
 Monkey grass normally stands between 6 to 12 inches tall, with blades of the monkey grass reaching no more than ½ inch wide.
-Unlike the name implies, monkey grass isn’t a grass it all; it is actually a perennial with grass-shaped leaves.
+Unlike the name implies, monkey grass isn’t a grass at all; it is actually a perennial with grass-shaped leaves.

 How to Plant

 - Select a planting location with filtered sunlight to full shade.
 Although monkey grass can tolerate direct sunlight, it tends to make the leaves a pale green color; monkey grass planted in darker locations tends to have a darker color.
 Plant the monkey grass in the early spring or autumn to allow the root system to take hold before hotter weather hits.

 - Till the area about 8 to 10 inches deep, removing non-organic matter such as stones.